XMTan-1997/XMTan-1997/README.md

 - 🌱 I’m currently a PhD student @University of Leeds in ~~Failure Management~~ **Interrationships Between Micronutrient Deficiencies and Double Burden of Malnutrition**
 - 💞️ I’m looking to ~~collaborate on ...~~ get my PhD first
 - 💻 Python, R, Linux, LaTex, STATA, SAS
-- 🥼 Cell Culutre, Fatty Acid/Vitamin D Treatment, Western Blot, qPCR
+- 🥼 Cell Culture, Western Blot, qPCR
 - 📫 How to reach me ml18x9t@leeds.ac.uk
 <!---
 XMTan-1997/XMTan-1997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.